Mobile app wireframing: A step-by-step guide

 CTAs and page interactions will really make your wireframe go from basic illustration to useful demonstration of how your product will actually function.
 If you are hand-drawing your wireframes, you can illustrate page interactions through a series of lines, sort of like a spider diagram.

-6. Share your design and test your assumptions
+6. Share your mobile app wireframes and test your assumptions

 Once you have populated all your screens with appropriate elements and added in your page interactions, you can then share your idea with various stakeholders for first-round feedback.
 With Uizard, you can even add people directly to your wireframe app project, meaning they are only one click away from seeing your brand-new design!